w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Public key (SS58): 5F3sa2TJAWMqDhXG6jhV4N8ko9SxwGy8TpaNS1repo5EYjQX
 ```

 Polkadot default address format is the `MultiAddress` type.
-This means that the same mnemonic phrase
+This means the same mnemonic phrase will
-will generate public keys for different parachains.
-For more information see the
+generate public keys for different parachains.
+For more information, see the
 [Address Format](./learn-account-advanced.md#address-format) section on the
 [Advanced Account](./learn-account-advanced.md) page.

 ### Ways to Generate an Account

-Usually there are two ways of generating a mnemonic seed:
+Usually, there are two ways of generating a mnemonic seed:

 - On a "hot" device, i.e. a device that is connected to the internet
 - On a "cold" device, i.e. a device that is not (and ideally will never be) connected to the
   internet

 Hot wallets are susceptible to a wide range of attacks, so it is recommended to use cold wallets
-when dealing with non-trivial amount of funds.
+when dealing with non-trivial amounts of funds.

 Generating a mnemonic seed on a browser extension or a mobile application will create a hot key or
 hot wallet.
-Create your Polkadot accounts with a secure and user-friendly wallets listed on the
+Create your Polkadot accounts with a secure and user-friendly wallet listed on the
 [Polkadot website](https://www.polkadot.network/ecosystem/wallets/).
 See also the
-[Wallets](./wallets-index) section for more information about wallets, and the
+[Wallets](./wallets-index) section for more information about wallets and the
 [wallets and extensions](../general/wallets-and-extensions.md) page for wallets and browser
 extensions funded by the Polkadot/Kusama Treasuries or by the
 [Web3 Foundation Grants Program](../general/grants.md).

-Cold keys are generated on special devices such those provided by [Ledger](../general/ledger.md).
+Cold keys are generated on special devices such as those provided by [Ledger](../general/ledger.md).
 Additionally, you can generate your wallet using the [Polkadot Vault](../general/polkadot-vault.md)
 mobile app (you need a dedicated air-gapped Android or iOS-compatible smartphone that you are
 comfortable using only for Polkadot Vault), or a dedicated hardware implementation of Polkadot Vault